Guidelines for the Student-Designed Major

 I. Background for the Guidelines

-Because the student-designed major does not fall within the supervision of regular departments, it requires special effort on the part of the participating students and faculty and the Associate Dean of the College to see that the students acquire a level of intellectual stimulation, training, depth, and breadth comparable to what they would be expected to acquire in a regular major.
+Because the student-designed major does not fall within the supervision of regular departments, it requires special effort on the part of the participating students and faculty and the Associate Dean for Student Academic Success to see that the students acquire a level of intellectual stimulation, training, depth, and breadth comparable to what they would be expected to acquire in a regular major.

 Departments at Clark work hard to conceptualize majors that provide a high degree of structure and coherence, and that insure students will gain both depth in a single discipline, and breadth within the discipline and related disciplines.
 The freedom to develop an independent student-designed major should entail an intellectual effort comparable to that which departments experience in developing their majors.
 In fact, this activity—conceptualizing a major with the same intellectual rigor as any established major—is perhaps the most demanding and the most rewarding aspect of the student-designed major.